HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/cluster_consideration/securityscenarios.md

 # Security scenarios

-If you plan to set up a clustered environment, you consider must follow one of two two security scenarios.
+If you plan to set up a clustered environment, you consider must follow one of two security scenarios.

 ## Default security delivered with the product